 I was embarrassed.
 I have no chickens to feed or buffalo stalls to muck out.
 When I am hungry I usually go out to a restaurant or, in the rare instance when I cook, need only turn the dial of a stove.
 When I am dirty I have hot water at the touch of a knob rather than a metal dipper and a steel tub filled with ice-cold water.
 I don’t have to grow and harvest my own food or spend a day traveling over obscenely rough roads to purchase basic items.
 Though incredibly difficult, Aama’s life is filled with music, laughter, love of family, and gratitude.
 Compared to hers, my life is easy.
 Yet I cannot find ten minutes each day to meditate and give thanks for all I have, and I no longer had any doubt why my path led me to Puma.

-Giri Gurung, managing director of Nepal Tourism Travels & Adventures, organized a portion of my travels in and around Nepal, including my trips to Nagarkot, Changu Narayan, Chitwan National Park, and this amazing four-day home stay with his family in Puma.
+Giri Gurung, managing director of Nepal Tourism Travels & Adventures, organized a portion of my home stay in Nepal, including my trips to Nagarkot, Changu Narayan, Chitwan National Park, and this amazing four-day home stay with his family in Puma.
 Nepal Tourism Travels & Adventures office is in Kathmandu, conveniently located in the Thamel backpacker district.
-Their website is www.nepaltourismtravels.com.np, and Giri’s email is firstname.lastname@example.org or email@example.com.
+Their website is www.nepaltourismtravels.com.np, and Giri’s email is [email protected] or [email protected].